ziselsberger/doc_to_readme/README.md

 #### 3. Create [GitLab Pipeline](.gitlab-ci.yml)

-- Environment variables: `GIT_PUSH_TOKEN` (Repository Access Token) and `CI_REPOSITORY_URL`
+- CICD variables: `GIT_PUSH_TOKEN`, `CI_REPOSITORY_URL`
-- All other (local) variables are listed in the YAML File.
+- Local variables are listed in the YAML File.
-- git user.name and user.email need to be set!
+- Set `git config user.name` and `user.email`!
+- It's necessary to check out the main branch and pull again to avoid a merge conflict.
 - The pipe-internal `*push` script checks for changes (using git status) and if so, commits and pushes the changes in the README File.
-- It's necessary to check out the main branch and pull again, otherwise a merge conflict happens.
   - `-o ci.skip` is necessary for not triggering the CI again (and again) with the update of the README File

 ```yaml
 variables: